Super Interacting Dark Sector: An Improvement on Self-Interacting Dark Matter via Scaling Relations of Galaxy Clusters: Scaling Relations

 \subsection{Mass-Velocity Dispersion Relation}

 Once we have the velocity dispersion profile, we can immediately find a relation between mean velocity dispersion and mass of the clusters.
-Considering $\bar{\sigma_v}$ to be the 3-dimensional mass-weighted mean velocity dispersion inside the radius of $r_{200}$, this parameter can be written as
+Considering $\bar{\sigma_v}$ to be the 3-dimensional mass-weighted mean velocity dispersion inside the radius of $r_{vir}$, this parameter can be written as

 Using this equation, it is possible to find $\bar{\sigma_v}$ as a function of cluster mass.
-As can be seen in Fig. (\ref{figure_8}), a higher value of cross-section leads to a higher $\bar{\sigma_v}$ for the same mass.
-This is not surprising, as it can already be inferred from Figs. (\ref{figure_6}) and (\ref{figure_7}). \\
+As can be seen in Fig. (\ref{figure_8}), a higher value of cross-section leads to a larger $\bar{\sigma_v}$ for the same mass.
+This is not surprising, as could already be inferred from Fig. (\ref{figure_6}). \\

-The lines in Fig. (\ref{figure_8}) can also be fitted to suitable functions to have a quantitive mass-velocity dispersion relation.
+The curves in Fig. (\ref{figure_8}) can also be fitted to suitable functions to have a quantitative mass-velocity dispersion relation.
 To this purpose, we find the relation of

 for SIDM0.1, and similarly the relation of